matrix-org/synapse/docs/workers.md

 ## Master/worker communication

-The workers communicate with the master process via a Synapse-specific protocol called 'replication' (analogous to MySQL- or Postgres-style database replication) which feeds a stream of relevant data from the master to the workers so they can be kept in sync with the master process and database state.
+The processes communicate with each other via a Synapse-specific protocol called 'replication' (analogous to MySQL- or Postgres-style database replication) which feeds streams of newly written data between processes so they can be kept in sync with the database state.

-Additionally, workers may make HTTP requests to the master, to send information in the other direction.
+Additionally, processes may make HTTP requests to each other.
 Typically this is used for operations which need to wait for a reply - such as sending an event.

+As of Synapse v1.13.0, it is possible to configure Synapse to send replication via a [Redis pub/sub channel](https://redis.io/topics/pubsub), and is now the recommended way of configuring replication.
+This is an alternative to the old direct TCP connections to the master: rather than all the workers connecting to the master, all the workers and the master connect to Redis, which relays replication commands between processes.
+This can give a significant cpu saving on the master and will be a prerequisite for upcoming performance improvements.

 ## Configuration